icedman/gnome-shell-hammer/README.md

 # gnome-40 three finger-swipe

+WARNING: It has been report to have issues with the latest gnome-shell.
+Use the extension version instead.

 Three finger swipe to change workspace is a new addition in gnome-40.
 The switching animation is now smooth just like the way it is with macOS.
 However, many use four fingers to swipe between workspaces.

 To switch back to four fingers simply run: